chinapedia/wikipedia.abstract.en/Page/Strategic_Defense_Initiative.md

 Response from the Soviet Union

-Gorbachev_and_Reagan_1985-8.jpg's agenda at the Geneva Summit, November 1985.]]
+'s agenda at the Geneva Summit, November 1985.]]

 The Soviet response to the SDI during the period of March 1983 through November 1985 provided indications of their view of the program both as a threat and as an opportunity to weaken NATO.
 SDI was likely seen not only as a threat to the physical security of the Soviet Union, but also as part of an effort by the United States to seize the strategic initiative in arms controls by neutralizing the military component of Soviet strategy.
 The Kremlin, however, masked their real concerns, advocating that space-based missile defenses would make nuclear war inevitable.

 A major objective of that strategy was the political separation of Western Europe from the United States, which the Soviets sought to facilitate by aggravating allied concern over the SDI's potential implications for European security and economic interests.
-The Soviet predisposition to see deception behind the SDI was reinforced by their assessment of US intentions and capabilities and the utility of military deception in furthering the achievement of political goals.[72][73]
-US_and_USSR_nuclear_stockpiles.svg and the dissolution of the country between 1989–91 which marks the end of the Cold War and with it the relaxation of the "arms race", warhead production had continued unabated in the USSR.
+The Soviet predisposition to see deception behind the SDI was reinforced by their assessment of US intentions and capabilities and the utility of military deception in furthering the achievement of political goals.[72][73] and the dissolution of the country between 1989–91 which marks the end of the Cold War and with it the relaxation of the "arms race", warhead production had continued unabated in the USSR.
 Total _deployed_ US and Soviet strategic weapons increased steadily from 1983 until the Cold War ended.[74]]] In 1986 Carl Sagan summarized what he heard Soviet commentators were saying about SDI, with a common argument being that it was equivalent to starting an economic war through a defensive arms race to further cripple the Soviet economy with extra military spending, while another less plausible interpretation was that it served as a disguise for the US wish to initiate a first strike on the Soviet Union.[75]

 Though classified at the time, a detailed study on a Soviet space-based LASER system began no later than 1976 as the _Skif_, a 1 MW Carbon dioxide laser along with the anti-satellite _Kaskad_, an in-orbit missile platform.
 With both devices reportedly designed to pre-emptively destroy any US satellites that might be launched in the future which could otherwise aid US missile defense.

-Ground-based-laser-DIA.jpg drawing of the Soviet Terra-3 laser in the USSR.]]
+drawing of the Soviet Terra-3 laser in the USSR.]]
 Terra-3' was a Soviet laser testing centre, located on the Sary Shagan anti-ballistic missile (ABM) testing range in the Karaganda Region of Kazakhstan.
 It was originally built to test missile defense concepts, In 1984, officials within the United States Department of Defense (DoD) suggested it was the site of a prototypical anti-satellite weapon system.[76]

 In 1987 a disguised Mir space station module was lifted on the inaugural flight of the Energia booster as the Polyus and it has since been revealed that this craft housed a number of systems of the Skif laser, which were intended to be clandestinely tested in orbit, if it had not been for the spacecraft's attitude control system malfunctioning upon separation from the booster and it failing to reach orbit.[77]
 More tentatively, it is also suggested that the Zarya module of the International Space Station, capable of station keeping and providing sizable battery power, was initially developed to power the Skif laser system.[78]